futianfan/emory_kidney_code/README.md

 code for processing Emory's kidney dataset, which is not public.

-see run.sh
+data are not provided here.

-data are not provided here
+To run the code, you need to "mkdir data" and then put the csv file in data directory.